Skip to content

 Last updated 26 April 2024

 This list refers to phones released in Australia.
-Phones from overseas (even if they’re bought from Australian stores) are sometimes configured for overseas markets, which makes them incompatible with our network.
+Phones from overseas (even if they’re bought from Australian stores) are sometimes configured for overseas markets, which can make them incompatible with our network.

 Software updates can also affect whether a device supports VoLTE.